Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/Cyclistic_Final_Report.md

 * Created a table without negative travel times
 * Removed wrongly rented bike
 * Identified trips with travel times below 2 minutes where the `start_station_name` and `end_station_name` were the same.
-* Saved these "wrong rents" into a new table `Cyclistic.Cleaned_Wrong_Rents` to address potential errors.
+* Saved these "incorrect rentals" into a new table `Cyclistic.Cleaned_Wrong_Rents` to address potential errors.

 # Analysis
-The data explorationg in this project has been done in BiQuery, using SQL.
+The data explorationg in this project has been done in BigQuery, using SQL.

 Code:  [05 Data Analysis.sql](./05%20Data%20Analysis.sql)